svaarala/duktape/doc/execution.rst

 ``duk_get_prop()``, which may invoke a getter, or ``duk_to_string()`` which may invoke a ``toString()`` coercion method.

-The initial call into Duktape is always handled using ``duk_handle_call()`` which can handle a call from any state into any kind of target function.
+The initial call into Duktape is usually handled using ``duk_handle_call_(un)protected()`` which can handle a call from any state into any kind of target function.
+Setting up a call involves a lot of state
-Setting up a call involves a lot of state changes:
+changes:

 * A setjmp catchpoint is needed for protected calls.